sunfounder/pico-2w-kit/docs/source/pyproject/py_tilt.rst

 **Alternative Wiring: Using Internal Pull-Down Resistor**

-The Raspberry Pi Pico 2w allows us to enable internal pull-up or pull-down resistors, eliminating the need for an external resistor.
+The Raspberry Pi Pico 2 W allows us to enable internal pull-up or pull-down resistors, eliminating the need for an external resistor.

 .. code-block:: python